How to buy the right amount of life insurance

 But is there such a thing as "too much" life insurance?
 Here's what you need to know.

 But can you have too much life insurance coverage?
 A lot of experts would say “no.” If you leave behind enough money to take care of your responsibilities and then some, your family will be grateful.

 On the flip side, you want to buy a policy that’s affordable enough to keep up with the monthly payments.
 Since term life insurance is good for up to 30 years, the affordability component — how much you’ll pay for coverage every month — is crucial.

-(Note, we're talking term life insurance, because whole life insurance is often too much for middle-income Americans right off the bat.
-You can find out when whole life insurance is better than term life insurance here.)
+(Note, we're talking term life insurance, because whole life insurance often isn't necessary and expensive.
+You can find out when to buy whole life insurance here.)

 That makes buying the right amount of life insurance tricky.
 If you get too much, you may pay for coverage you don’t really need.
 If you don’t buy enough, you could leave your family struggling.
 Here’s how to get it just right.